-Gamification means application of game mechanics and game dynamics to non-game situations.
-In simple words it means adding game elements and game psychology to an existing process.
-Studies show that an average 18 years old has played more than 10,000 hours games(all combined), which is larger than they have spent in studying in traditional education.
+Gamification means an application of game mechanics and game dynamics to non-game situations.
+In simple words, it means adding game elements and game psychology to an existing process.
+Studies show that an average of 18 years old has played more than 10,000 hours games(all combined), which is larger than they have spent in studying in traditional education.
 Well, what does it indicate?
-It explicitly means that if companies gamify the learning and development experience of their employees then chances are higher that there will be a steep increase in the real learning.
+It explicitly means that if companies gamify the learning and development experience of their employees then chances are higher that there will be a steep increase in real learning.
 A number of companies like Cognizant, Deloitte, Aetna e.t.c. are already using this technique.

 2. Feedback Management: ‘Pulse Surveys’!

 Employee engagement isn’t a luxury anymore; it’s a necessity.
 You can’t expect a hockey stick productivity chart when your employees aren’t content about their roles in the company, or worse, they are not compatible with their peers.
 So an organization should know how it’s employees are feeling exactly.
 There are several measures taken by companies for this.
-But the most common are ‘pulse surveys’.
+But the most common is pulse surveys.
 An employee pulse survey is basically a survey system conducted on a weekly basis or monthly basis.
 It helps in the real-time analysis of employee engagement and satisfaction.
 But what’s more important is to be able to interest your employees into participating in these surveys.
 Ensure that the surveys are well integrated with the systems that are used every day.

 3. Tech-Enabled Talent Acquisition:

 Employees are the lifelines of any company.
 How your company is performing is decided significantly by your employees.
-Not only this, your company’s culture is also reflected by your employees.
+Not only this, but your company’s culture is also reflected by your employees.
 So hiring the right set of talented individuals who will be passionately investing themselves in your company is something which you can’t afford to mess up.
 But when you are dealing with thousands of job applicants and numerous vacancies then you just can’t rely on the old school methods.
 That’s when technology comes into the picture.
 There are various methods by which recruiters scan an applicant’s profile.
 Companies are more likely to use hackathons, culture-fit tests and other online assessment tools in the future to hire a potential candidate.
 These tools not only help in the selection of the desirable candidates but also the redundancy in the hiring process is drastically reduced.

 4. Cloud Is The King:

 Most of the companies are in a dilemma if to create an in-house product for catering their HR needs or to adopt the cloud technology.
 But this is fairly simple.
 At least if you are concerned with the quality and functionality of the product and of course the security of your data.
 Let’s be clear.
 When you adopt the cloud software for your business the overall cost of ownership is reduced to a significant extent when you compare it with the cost of implementation and maintenance by your own team.
-Also you get a product with far more features and exceptional quality than you would have created.
+Also, you get a product with far more features and exceptional quality than you would have created.
 And can we deny the flexibility that you get?
 Most cloud solutions are flexible where you get to choose and incorporate open APIs’ and integrate them with products from different providers.
-But the most prominent benefit of using cloud is not the low overall cost or flexibility.
+But the most prominent benefit of using the cloud is not the low overall cost or flexibility.
 It is the security of your data from data theft and data loss.
 And companies are not naive to ignore these facts.
 So we believe that there will be a rising trend in using cloud platforms in 2017.

 5. AI & Machine Learning: The Champion Duo.